Written by Munis Topcuoglu, Editor at EHN Canada.

 If they agree, get them into treatment ASAP

-As previously discussed in this guide, you should have previously made arrangements to get the subject into an inpatient drug or alcohol rehab program quickly and efficiently should they agree to the proposed treatment plan.
+As previously discussed in this guide, you should have previously made arrangements to get the person into an inpatient drug or alcohol rehab program quickly and efficiently should they agree to the proposed treatment plan.
 If they do agree, take action right away to start the process of getting them admitted.
 Your intervention team members should all support this process as promised in their scripts.

 Refusal to get treatment isn’t failure

-If the subject doesn’t agree to get treatment, don’t view the intervention as a failure—you’ve started a conversation.
+If the person doesn’t agree to get treatment, don’t view the intervention as a failure—you’ve started a conversation.
 Follow up with them and try to continue the conversation and keep trying to persuade them.

 For the person with drug or alcohol addiction, living with the consequences of refusing to get treatment can help persuade them that their problem is serious and that they need treatment.
 They need to understand through experience that all the statements made during the intervention by their loved ones were made in earnest—everyone was dead-serious and no one was bluffing.
 This may take some time to sink in, which is why it’s critical that everyone fully commit and strictly enforce all the consequences that they described during the intervention.

-Following the intervention, any major drug- or alcohol-related incident in the subject’s life that happens after the intervention such as a DUI, a drug-related arrest, getting fired from their job, etc. are useful opportunities to try to persuade them again to get treatment for their alcohol or drug addiction.
+Following the intervention, any major drug- or alcohol-related incident in the person’s life that happens after the intervention such as a DUI, a drug-related arrest, getting fired from their job, etc. are useful opportunities to try to persuade them again to get treatment for their alcohol or drug addiction.

 Individuals with substance use disorders are often in denial about the harm they’re causing themselves and others.
 They often live in fear of the judgment of their family and friends.
 A drug or alcohol intervention can help them overcome their denial and realize the harm that their addiction is causing.
 Realizing that they have the love and support of their family and friends also makes it much more likely for them to agree to get treatment and more likely that they’ll fully engage in their treatment program and achieve successful long-term recovery.
 Don’t forget, regardless of whether they accept or refuse to get treatment at the end of the intervention, as long as you and the other participants follow through on your consequences and continue communicating with the person and offering your support, you’re helping them make progress towards their recovery.